Weak singularities of 3-D Euler equations and restricted regularity of Navier Stokes equation solutions with time

 for some finite constant $c_0$ which is independent of $\nu$.
-Then the standard pointwise upper bound estimate for $G_{\nu}$ can be employed and multiplied with $\frac{1}{|z|}$in order to obtain that $c$ in (\ref{dergnu}) is independent of $\nu$.
+Then the standard pointwise upper bound estimate for $G_{\nu}$ can be employed and multiplied with $\frac{1}{|z|}$ in order to obtain that $c$ in (\ref{dergnu}) is independent of $\nu$.
 Next

 upon partial integration in a sufficiently large ball and with some finite constants $c^*$ and $\tilde{c}^*$ which do not depend on $\nu$.
-For each $\nu >0$ we may consider the right side of the integralin a ball of radius $\sqrt{\nu}$.
-Outside such a ball we have strong deacy due to the Gaussian.
+For each $\nu >0$ we may consider the right side of the integral in a ball of radius $\sqrt{\nu}$.
+Outside such a ball we have strong decay due to the Gaussian.
 Hence we get for given $1\leq j \leq D$ and $r=|x|$